 - promote cross-fertilization of ideas, concepts and technical expertise, and

 - utilize facilities and mobilize resources effectively and in a coordinated manner.

-Through the emphasis in structural and functional materials research and interdisciplinary settings, the institute seeks to integrate the four elements of the central paradigm of materials research:
+Through the emphasis in structural and functional materials research and interdisciplinary settings, the center seeks to integrate the four elements of the central paradigm of materials research:

 - property, and

 While aiming to accomplish the above objectives, the mission of the Center is to provide a comprehensive source of application, demonstration, training, prototyping, and assistance in technology transfer in the establishment of a business.
 This expands the industrial base of metals, polymers, ceramics, and composite materials in the state.
 This is being accomplished through the following steps: